Succeeding with Patch

 Ensure that every endpoint that is supported by Patch is targeted by at least one scan configuration.

-Create a patch list for each of the supported operating systems in your environment.
+Create patch lists for the Windows and Linux operating systems in your environment.

 Avoid choosing specific patches based on vulnerability reports.
 Instead, use dynamic, rule-based patch lists.
 These lists should be cumulative.
 For example, do not create any rules that prevent patches that are older than a specific date from being included in a patch list.